ansys/pymapdl/doc/source/examples/extended_examples/executable/executable.rst

 Usage on the cloud
 ------------------

-You can also use this concept to deploy your own apps to the cloud.
+Using these concepts, you can deploy your own apps to the cloud.

-For example, you can execute the previous example on a GitHub runner using the following approach (non-tested):
+For example, you can execute the previous example on a GitHub runner using this approach (non-tested):

 .. code:: yaml

    my_job:
-      name: 'Generating watermarked images'
+      name: 'Generate watermarked images'
       runs-on: ubuntu-latest

       steps:
-         - name: "Install Git and checkout project"
+         - name: "Install Git and check out project"
            uses: actions/checkout@v3

-         - name: "Setup Python"
+         - name: "Set up Python"
            uses: actions/setup-python@v4

          - name: "Install ansys-mapdl-core"